databento/databento-cpp/README.md

 target_link_libraries(my_library PRIVATE databento::databento)
 ```

-### System
+Alternatively, you can clone the source code from GitHub [here](https://github.com/databento/databento-cpp).

-To install databento-cpp at the system level, clone the repo, build, and install with CMake.
+To install the library at the system level, build and install it with the following:

 ```sh
 git clone https://github.com/databento/databento-cpp
 cd databento-cpp